DarinJoshua-dev/Quizzler-App/README.md

 # Quizzler APP

-## Create an application by reviewing Stateful and Stateless Widgets as well as learning about the fundamental building blocks of Object Oriented Programming (OOP) - Classes and Objects using Flutter and Dart.
+## Created an application by reviewing Stateful and Stateless Widgets as well as learning about the fundamental building blocks of Object Oriented Programming (OOP) - Classes and Objects using flutter and dart.

 ### What I created

-A quiz app that tests your general knowledge.
+A interesting quiz app that tests your general knowledge.
 As one of the most popular genre of application nowadays, this app is filled with fun questions to quiz yourself.

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/quizzler-demo.gif)